crytic/building-secure-contracts/program-analysis/echidna/exercises/Exercise-6.md

 <details>
 <summary>Solution Explained (spoilers ahead)</summary>

-Note: Please make sure that you have placed `solution.sol` (or `UnstoppableEchidna.sol`) in `contracts/unstoppable`.
+Note: Please ensure that you have placed `solution.sol` (or `UnstoppableEchidna.sol`) in `contracts/unstoppable`.

-The goal of the unstoppable challenge is to realize that `UnstoppableLender` has two modes of tracking its balance: `poolBalance` and `damnValuableToken.balanceOf(address(this))`.
+The goal of the unstoppable challenge is to recognize that `UnstoppableLender` has two modes of tracking its balance: `poolBalance` and `damnValuableToken.balanceOf(address(this))`.

-`poolBalance` is added to when someone calls `depositTokens()`.
+`poolBalance` is incremented when someone calls `depositTokens()`.

 However, a user can call `damnValuableToken.transfer()` directly and increase the `balanceOf(address(this))` without increasing `poolBalance`.

-Now, the two balance trackers are out-of-sync.
+Now, the two balance trackers are out of sync.

-When Echidna calls `pool.flashLoan(10)`, the assertion `assert(poolBalance == balanceBefore)` in `UnstoppableLender` will break and the pool can no longer provide flash loans.
+When Echidna calls `pool.flashLoan(10)`, the assertion `assert(poolBalance == balanceBefore)` in `UnstoppableLender` will fail, and the pool can no longer provide flash loans.

-See example output below from Echidna:
+See the example output below from Echidna:

 ```bash
 echidna . --contract UnstoppableEchidna --config unstoppable.yaml